Turkey Probes Spotify Over Competition and Cultural Concerns

 Share this article

-An investigation has now been initiated and Spotify says in a statement that they are cooperating in the investigation.
+Spotify says in a statement that they are cooperating in the competition authority's investigation, which does not mention the allegations of religious and moral transgressions.

-Earlier in the week, it was announced that four people from the satire magazine LeMan had been arrested in Turkey after the magazine published a drawing of the prophet Muhammad.
+Earlier in the week, it was announced that four people from the satirical magazine LeMan had been arrested in Turkey after the magazine published a drawing of the Prophet Muhammad.
 However, the magazine's editor-in-chief believes that the image has been misinterpreted.

 Loading related articles...